moritzfelipe/aura/features/feed/README.md

 # Feed Feature

-Phase 2 swaps the local JSON dataset for real posts minted through the Valeu post contract (`AuraPost.sol`).
+Phase 2 swaps the local JSON dataset for real posts minted through the Valeu post contract (`ValeuPost.sol`).
 This directory groups the React components, hooks, and data helpers that back the `/` route.

 ## Structure